 - It will increase congestion.

-The current path is bisected every 60 feet sets of cables that jut out a foot and a half.
-They narrow the effective path width to 7 foot with a stationary crash hazard every three seconds.
-This configuration will not change under the PA’s plan.
+The current path is bisected every 60 feet with sets of cables that jut out a foot and a half.
+They narrow the effective path width to 7 foot, creating a stationary crash hazard every three seconds.
+This will not change under the PA’s plan.

 That the thousands of who daily bike across the GWB don’t report more crashes speaks to their skill as cyclists, not safe design.
-Injuries will rise with overall use, and as less experienced cyclists comprise a greater percentage of total.
+Injuries will rise with use and as the percentage of less experienced cyclists increases.

 A View from the Bridge

 Generations have cherished path views of Manhattan and the Palisades, but the proposed anti-suicide barriers, with its prison-like bars, would permanently and unnecessarily obstruct them.

 Compare a bi-level arrangement, which offers no less protection, but retains the view.
 In economic terms, using a Walkway over the Hudson model, that’s worth $42 million per year in tourist spending.

 Renderings PANYNJ and Joseph Lertola.

 As a whole, the PA’s plan appears conflicted and underfunded.
 It disregards USDOT guidelines to accord biking and walking equal priority with other modes of transport and the 170 organizations, businesses and communities calling for wider paths.

 Nor will it save the Agency money.
 Not if operating an out-of-spec cycling facility creates an unsustainable liability.
 Certainly not if thousands of cyclists who now have to walk, joined with those pissed about losing the view, compel the PA to rip it out and start over.